MayaY2014/softlayer-python/README.md

 ### Benefits

-Unable to find a framework that satisfied all our essential needs, we built a better mouse trap that met our expectations for:
+Unable to find a framework agnostic enough for both readers and writers, we began development on our own.
+The overarching intent for this framework includes:

 * Writing content exclusively in Markdown
 * Guaranteeing fast load times